Choosing Search Terms

 If these are the questions;

-- Which search terms or keywords do I need to use to publicize my website?
+- Which search terms or keywords do I need to use to publicise my website?

 - Should I pay for search keywords?
 Which keywords should I pay for?